-Since he was named general manager of the Boston Bruins in May 2015, Don Sweeney has overseen five drafts finding successful picks in different rounds.
-In those drafts, he made six second-round picks.
+Since he was named general manager of the Boston Bruins in May 2015, Don Sweeney has overseen eight drafts finding successful picks in different rounds.
+In those drafts, he made eight second-round picks.

 Some of those picks have already played a big role for the Black and Gold, while some are still seasoning their game with the Providence Bruins in the American Hockey League.
 Two were traded for experienced players who added depth to the roster for a playoff run.
 Below are Sweeney’s second-round selections ranked by their impact on the organization.

-This season, he played for the Moncton Wildcats of the Quebec Major Junior Hockey League.
+He played for the Moncton Wildcats of the Quebec Major Junior Hockey League this season.
 He had three goals and 21 assists in 43 games with a plus-19.
 On Feb.
 21, the Bruins traded him to the Anaheim Ducks along with David Backes and this year’s first-round pick for forward Ondrej Kase.
-Andresson ranked high on the Bruins’ prospects list, but he was traded to help Boston’s depth for this postseason and beyond.
+Andresson ranked high on the Bruins’ prospects list, but he was traded to help Boston’s depth for the postseason and beyond.

-Drafted 49th overall in 2016, he was another young defenseman who the Bruins moved on from in less than two seasons and he never saw time with the organization.
+Drafted 49th overall in 2016, Ryan Lindgren was another young defenseman who the Bruins moved on from in less than two seasons and he never saw time with the organization.
 Following his draft, he played two seasons at the University of Minnesota before signing his entry-level contract.

 That contract, however, was not with the Bruins.
 On Feb.
 25, 2018, he was traded to the New York Rangers along with Ryan Spooner, Matt Beleskey, the Bruins’ 2018 first-round pick and a 2019 seventh-round pick for Rick Nash.
-Lindgren spent 2018-19 with the Hartford Wolfpack before making the jump to the Rangers this season on a full-time basis.
-He has one goal and 13 assist with a plus-16 in 60 games for the Blueshirts.
+Lindgren spent 2018-19 with the Hartford Wolfpack before making the jump to the Rangers and has been a key part of the Blueshirts blueline the last couple of seasons.